abteilung/typo3-cms-speciality-distribution/README.rst

 =============================

 Here goes some explanation about **how to update the design along with the JavaScript** in this TYPO3 CMS distribution.
-Before further reading, also consider a few assertion about my developer habits to give a bit of background:
+Before further reading, also consider a few assertion to give a bit of background:

-* I develop locally whenever I can and push the changes to the production system when they are ready.
-* I am using Git as the main deployment tool for the source code.
+* I develop locally and use Git as the main deployment tool for the source code.
 It serves our projects good enough.
   Third party TYPO3 extensions are in sub-modules for now but I am hoping it could be handed by Composer in a close future.
   Normally, every extensions from the Forge has its mirror on the `SVN archive`_  at Github.
 * For synchronising the database and the files, I am using some Phing tasks that you can find in this project as well in ``/build/Phing``